kevinkokinda/esp-d/README.md

 Zoltyck

-Custom hardware with autonomous capiblities.
+Custom hardware with autonomous capiblities -

 Total cost of around $50 per drone for now.